datatrans/docs.pci-proxy.com/get_started.md

 To create a new test account in the Sandbox:

-5. Sign up for a free test account at http://www.pci-proxy.com/#/signup
+1.	**Sign up** for a free test account at http://www.pci-proxy.com/#/signup

-6. Once submitted, you will receive your Sandbox login data.
+2. Once submitted, you will receive your Sandbox login data.

-7. Log in to the Sandbox https://pilot.datatrans.biz/.
+3.	**Log in** to the Sandbox https://pilot.datatrans.biz/.

-8. Navigate to user administration and create a new password.
+4. Navigate to user administration and **create a new password**.

-If you need further information about the sandbox environment, please visit https://docs.pci-proxy.com/live_mode-test.html
+---